dotnet/arcade/Documentation/DependencyDescriptionFormat.md

             "version": "2.1.100-preview-007366"
         },
         "msbuild-sdks": {
-            // If build produced at SHA 12345, scripts in repo are obtained from sha
+            // If build produced at SHA 12345, scripts in repo are obtained from SHA
             // 12345
             "RoslynTools.RepoToolset": "1.0.0-beta2-62628-01"
         }